 One of the unique pleasures of walking in the UK is the array of superb pubs offering refreshment within reach of wherever you are – often in a lovely garden and at a reasonable price.
 In recent years many have taken to offering wider ranges of beers, wines and soft drinks, better quality coffee and more imaginative food choices.
 There are many good brewers in the county – see the interactive map at Camra’s website – from old, famous names like Shepherd Neame to smaller outfits such as Westerham Brewery and Larkins of Chiddingstone.
 Big names from Suffolk and Sussex supplying pubs in the area include Greene King and Harvey’s.

 Liking a pub is a personal thing – we all have different criteria and it’s hardly scientific in my case.
-I genuinely don’t know why I prefer some things over others!
-Of the pubs on the walks I particularly like the Queens Head in Downe (good beer selection and cider drinkers will love flattish Rosie’s Pig on a summer’s day).
-My pick of Shoreham pubs is Ye Olde George Inn opposite the church.
-It’s the closest to the station, has medieval-low ceilings and a friendly vibe.
-Can’t vouch for the food because I haven’t eaten there, but it looks pretty decent.
+I genuinely don’t know why I prefer some things over others.
+Of the pubs on the walks, I particularly like the Queens Head in Downe (good beer selection and cider drinkers will love flattish Rosie’s Pig or Flat Tyre on a summer’s day).
+My pick of Shoreham pubs is The Samuel Palmer, opposite the beautiful church.
+It has taken over the 14th-century building that used to house Ye Olde George Inn.
+It’s the closest to the station, has medieval-low ceilings and centuries-old rustic beams and a friendly vibe.
+The food is excellent with a chef with Michelin star experience to direct operations.
+It’s not pub grub, more like fine dining, but three courses for £35 is great value for what is served.
 There are lots of other pubs in the village – you won’t suffer in any of them.
-I like The Crown too, on the other side of the river, which has had Jamie Oliver as a guest.
+I like The Crown on the west side of the river, which has had Jamie Oliver as a guest.
 Camra has reviewed them all, handily, on one page.
+The King’s Arms, now happily reopened after a fire early in 2022, is another little gem.
+If the idea of a pub doesn’t do it for you, Shoreham also has the Mount Vineyard, which has plenty of really lovely outdoor bar seating bar close to the vines and a large glass indoor room more for top notch pizza (and wine).
+And on the other side of the village, closer to the Meenfield Woods and Polhill walks is the cute Honeypot cafe.

 The White Hart at Brasted (well placed for the Ide Hill walk and en route to south east London if returning from Hever and Chiddingstone/Penshurst) is another large gastro-style pub which prides itself on its food.
 In 1940 it was the pub of choice for the Biggin Hill squadrons who often let off steam there in the evenings during the Battle of Britain and was the original site of the famous blackboard with the chalked signatures of many prominent RAF pilots of the second world war (now at the Shoreham aircraft museum).
 Today, it’s very popular, maybe with more of the dining crowd than the walkers.
-Also in Brasted, off the main road, is the friendly, family-run Stanhope Arms, again which serves much-praised food.
+Not far away, the Westerham Brewery tap room on Beggars Lane is a great place to stop and mosey around.
+You can also buy the famous Squerreys Estate wine at the winery there.
+There’s food too.

 The Castle Inn at Chiddingstone – perfect to end up in at the end of that walk – reopened in April 2017.
 It’s in a fantastic 15th-century building, has friendly bar staff, an excellent kitchen and serves top-notch ale by local brewery Larkins, a great rival for similarly excellent Westerham Brewery.
 It’s the sister pub of Bough Beech’s large Wheatsheaf, also with great food and beer garden.